ed-turner/look-a-like/README.md

 feature importance, after standardizing our features.
 There are several available distance measures to use for our matching algorithm, along with different ways to find our closest neighbors.
-For our distance calculation, we have the p-norm measure and the cosine measure.
+For our distance calculation, we have the p-norm measure, the mahalanobis measure, and the cosine measure.
 For our nearest-neighbors algorithm, we have the k-nearest-neighbors algorithm and the hungarian-matching algorithm.
-This gives us a total of 4 types of matching algorithms.
+This gives us a total of 6 types of matching algorithms.

 ## Tutorial